Continuing Education Webinars

 Specialty Drugs in Workers' Compensation

-Specialty drugs are developed for specific patient groups to treat chronic and complex conditions.
-Their utilization tends to be low, but their costs are high, which makes them an important segment of medications to manage - especially in workers' compensation claims.
-Download and review the presentation where we will define specialty drugs and biosimilars, identify their place in therapy and for what conditions, analyze their cost trends, and discuss lower cost alternatives.
+Specialty drugs treat chronic and complex conditions.
+Their utilization tends to be low, but their costs are high, which makes them an important segment of medications to manage.
+Download this presentation to learn more about specialty drugs and biosimilars along with their place in therapy, cost trends, and lower cost alternatives.

 The Use of GLP-1 Medications in Workers’ Compensation

-Weight loss medications aren’t often associated with workers’ compensation claims, but in recent years, the use of GLP-1s (Glucogon-Like Peptide-1 medications) in the commercial and workers’ comp industries has increased exponentially.
-These medications might be covered as part of treatment for diabetes and obesity−two comorbid conditions that are often linked together that can greatly impact an injured workers’ recovery and the trajectory and cost of a claim.
-Download the presentation to review how GLP-1 medications work, when they are used, and what to expect next.
+In recent years, the use of GLP-1s (Glucogon-Like Peptide-1 medications) in the commercial and workers’ comp industries has increased exponentially.
+Download the presentation to review how GLP-1s might be covered as part of treatment for diabetes and obesity−two comorbid conditions that can greatly impact an injured workers’ recovery and the trajectory and cost of a claim.